 - 19.1 The Board and its agents use a variety of compliance, verification, and performance measurement tools to monitor, measure, and evaluate how well STRS Ohio assets are being managed.
-Monitoring, reporting, and evaluation frequencies range from live real time performance to daily, weekly, monthly, quarterly, and annually. - 19.2 The Board has developed a performance monitoring and evaluation system that answers two fundamental fiduciary questions: - (a) Are the assets being prudently managed?
+Monitoring, reporting, and evaluation frequencies range from live real time performance to daily, weekly, monthly, quarterly, and annualized performance for periods up to 20 years. - 19.2 The Board has developed a performance monitoring and evaluation system that answers two fundamental fiduciary questions: - (a) Are the assets being prudently managed?
 More specifically, are assets being managed in accordance with established laws, policies, and procedures, and are individual investment managers in compliance with their mandates? - (b) Are the assets being profitably managed?
 More specifically, has performance affected benefit security, has capital market risk been rewarded, and has active management risk been rewarded? - 19.3 If there is a deviation from Board policies, STRS Ohio investment staff is required to provide the Board with a report explaining how the deviation was discovered, the reasons for the deviation, the impact on Fund performance, if any, and steps taken to mitigate future occurrences. - 19.4 Exhibit 3 is an example of one of many reports that may be used by the Board to monitor and evaluate performance of the total fund.
 Panel one indicates whether the total fund return exceeded the actuarial rate of return.
 Panel two indicates whether the Fund was rewarded for investing in higher return but more risky equity investments.
-Panel three indicates whether active management added or subtracted returns.
+Panel three indicates whether active management added or detracted from returns.

-Exhibit 3: Example Total Fund Trustee Summary Report, as of June 30, 2011.
+Exhibit 3: Example Total Fund Trustee Summary Report, as of June 30, 2016.

-Annualized Rates of Return Experienced Returns 1 Year 3 Years 5 Years 10 Years Have returns affected funded ratio?
-Total fund return 22.59% 2.93% 4.48% 5.81% 2.
-Actuarial discount rate 8.00% 8.00% 8.00% 7.95% 3.
-Out/under-performance (1-2) 14.59% 5.07% 3.52% 2.14% Has plan been rewarded for capital market risk?
-4. Total fund benchmark return 22.36% 3.32% 4.42% 5.51% 5.
-Minimum risk/high opportunity cost policy of 91-Day T-Bills 0.16% 0.28% 1.73% 1.95% 6.
-Impact of asset mix policy (4-5) 22.20% 3.04% 2.69% 3.56% Has plan been rewarded for active management risk?
-7. Active management effect (1-4) 0.23% 0.39% 0.06% 0.30% 8.
-Net active management return estimated 0.12% 0.50% 0.05% 0.19%
+Annualized Rates of Return Experienced Returns 1 Year 3 Years 5 Years 10 Years 20 Years Have returns affected funded ratio?
+1. Total fund return 0.92% 7.53% 7.66% 6.06% 7.16% 2.
+Actuarial discount rate 7.75% 7.75% 7.80% 7.90% 7.80% 3.
+Relative performance (1-2) -6.83% -0.22% -0.14% -1.84% -0.65% Has plan been rewarded for capital market risk?
+4. Total fund blended benchmark return 0.67% 7.53% 7.69% 6.05% 7.16% 5.
+Minimum risk/high opportunity cost policy of 91-Day T-Bills 0.19% 0.09% 0.09% 0.91% 2.26% 6.
+Impact of asset mix policy (4-5) 0.48% 7.43% 7.60% 5.13% 4.90% Has plan been rewarded for active management risk?
+7. Active management effect (1-4) 0.25% 0.01% -0.03% 0.02% 0.00% 8.
+Net active management return estimated 0.11% -0.12% -0.15% -0.10% -0.11%

-- The Total Fund benchmark is a blend of the asset class benchmarks based on the total fund's target allocation for the respective asset classes.
-Effective July 1, 2012 the Total Fund benchmark will be calculated using 18% Barclays Capital Universal Index, 38% Russell 3000, 23% International Blended Benchmark, 10% Real Estate Blended Benchmark, 10% Alternative Investment actual return, and 1% 3-month Treasury Bill Index.
-Effective January 1, 2013 the Total Fund benchmark will be calculated using 18% Barclays Capital Universal Index, 36% Russell 3000, 24% International Blended Benchmark, 10% Real Estate Blended Benchmark, 11% Alternative Investment actual return, and 1% 3-month Treasury Bill Index. - 19.5 Additional reports provide the Board with a multi-level view of investment activities at different levels and over different time horizons.
+^{} The Total Fund blended benchmark is a blend of the asset class benchmarks based on the total fund's target allocation for the respective asset classes.
+Effective January 1, 2014 the Total Fund blended benchmark is 18% Barclays U.S. Universal Index, 31% Russell 3000, 26% International Blended Benchmark, 10% Real Estate Blended Benchmark, 14% Alternative Investment actual return, and 1% BofA Merrill Lynch 3-month U.S. Treasury Bill Index.

+19.5 Additional reports provide the Board with a multi-level view of investment activities at different levels and over different time horizons.
 These include:

-Performance of the total fund:
+Performance of the total fund;